Pretence Or pretence – British vs. American English

 • He dropped the pretence of being interested and openly yawned.

-A related noun of “pretence” or “pretence” is “pretentiousness,” which refers to the state of being pretentious.
-It describes a behaviour or attitude characterized by an attempt to seem more important, worthy of admiration, or cultured than is actually the case.
+A related noun of “pretence” or “pretense” is “pretentiousness,” which refers to the state of being pretentious.
+It describes a behavior or attitude characterized by an attempt to seem more important, worthy of admiration, or cultured than is actually the case.
 This typically involves displaying exaggerated talent, knowledge, or importance that a person does not truly possess.
 “Pretentiousness” has generally a negative connotation, suggesting insincerity and a lack of authenticity in one’s presentation.
 There is no differentiation between the British and American spelling, as shown in the following examples.

 • He disliked the pretentiousness of being wealthy.